 The student text includes many extensive quotations from primary sources, and the only external source required is an essay on “The Education of John Quincy Adams” found in The Christian History of the American Revolution.
 While a PDF Teacher Planning Guide explains the design and methods of the course which is based on the Principle Approach, it has only a brief chart showing pages of the student text to be completed each week for a 36-week course.
 Assignments are presented within the student text, but teachers still need to read through the teacher planning guide to learn how to present the lessons.

 Nation Makers doesn’t fit any traditional course category.
 The Teacher Planning Guide for Nation Makers explains that it "is not a history course although it imparts an important foundational understanding of all history.
 It is not a philosophy course although it deals primarily with worldview.
 It is not a Bible course although it inculcates Biblical principles for life-long discernment.”
 You can use the course for partial credit toward history, Bible, and philosophy, but it operates at a more comprehensive level to help form methods of thinking and learning while it also aims to inculcate particular beliefs.
-Pre-selected material buttresses F.A.C.E.'s unique interpretation of history and scripture as well as the principles derived from them.
+Carefully selected material buttresses F.A.C.E.'s unique interpretation of history and scripture as well as the principles derived from both.

 When home educators first started teaching the Principle Approach years ago, it was an overwhelming job since they had to create so much of their curriculum on their own.
 The Noah Plan and the Nation Makers course have made the Principle Approach accessible to far more home educators.
 F.A.C.E. has been testing and refining their methods over the years, gleaning from those using it, and producing resources to make it much easier for parents and teachers to use.
 F.A.C.E. now also hosts an online community called the Principle Approach Commonwealth designed to deliver training and support for those using the Noah Plan and Principle Approach.
 The nine-session Philosophy and Methods of the Principle Approach: Foundations online teacher training course is featured as a member resource.